agmanchon/blockchainmonitor/README.md

 ### 2.Configure Your Blockdaemon API Key

 - In the setup directory, you will find a config file.
-Add your Blockdaemon API key to this file as shown below:
+Add your Blockdaemon API key and your repository path to this file as shown below:
    ```bash
   database:
   postgres: